Strategic Plan (2020 – 2025)

 5.1 Total number of completers earning Certificates (CTC)

-- Increase the total number of 1-year Certificate completers in a given academic year from the baseline year number of 335 in 2017-18 to 352 in AY 2022-23.
-Students may only be counted once per award level.
+Objective 6 Maintain the total number of Career and Technical Certificate completers in a given academic year from the baseline year number of 204 in 2020-2021 to 204 in AY 2027-28.

 Performance Indicator

-6.1 Total number of completers earning Certificates
+6.1 Total number of completers earning Career and Technical Certificates

 Performance Indicator